pandas-dev/pandas/doc/source/user_guide/io.rst

 Schema support
 ''''''''''''''

-Reading from and writing to different schema's is supported through the ``schema`` keyword in the :func:`~pandas.read_sql_table` and :func:`~pandas.DataFrame.to_sql` functions.
-Note however that this depends on the database flavor (sqlite does not have schema's).
+Reading from and writing to different schemas is supported through the ``schema`` keyword in the :func:`~pandas.read_sql_table` and :func:`~pandas.DataFrame.to_sql` functions.
+Note however that this depends on the database flavor (sqlite does not have schemas).
 For example:

 .. code-block:: python